 That’s right: If you’ve shelved your crockpot for winter- or dinner-only use, it’s time to dust it off.
 Making breakfast in the crockpot ensures a nutritious meal any day of the week with minimal involvement — and did I mention crockpot breakfast recipes are delicious?

 Try some of my favorite crockpot breakfast recipes, and kick off your day on the right foot.

 19 Crockpot Breakfast Recipes

 If you think of an apple crumble as a dessert, this recipe will change your mind.
 Packed with granola, fresh apples and cinnamon, a spice loaded with benefits, it’s got all the ingredients for a delicious morning.

-Yogurt is an excellent source of probiotics, essential for leaky gut syndrome, and this homemade recipe uses another favorite ingredient of mine: gelatin!
+Yogurt is an excellent source of probiotics, and this homemade recipe uses another favorite ingredient of mine: gelatin!